Skip to content

 First we define it as a string in order to extract all the characters, as some of them may be letters (e.g. F = Fell, D = Disqualified)

-We then create five seperate columns for each race, and fill any blank cells with 10.
+We then create five separate columns for each race, and fill any blank cells with 10.
 Cells may be blank because the dog could have run fewer than 5 previous races.

 We have chosen 10 as the padding value because a greyhound can never finish in 10th place owing to the maximum field size of 8 in greyhound racing.